csci-1301/csci-1301.github.io/labs/Casting/readme.md

 # Numerical Datatypes

-For this part, it is recommended to have the datatypes cheatsheet, which is available in the Week 4 module of the lecture notes.
+For this part, it is recommended to have the [datatypes cheatsheet](../../datatypes_in_csharp.html) readily available.
 Note that it contains numerous references at its end.
 You are encouraged to open those links, if you have not already, to have a look at the official documentation, which should not scare you.

 ## Literals and Variables

-This part should be first carried out without using VS.
+This part should be first carried out without using an IDE, but with pen and paper.

 Assume we have the following statements: